There’s no doubt that artificial intelligence is only going to become more intertwined with daily life.

 - Accept T&Cs.

-Currently, I don’t believe Cleo Plus is worth the money.
+Currently, I don’t believe Cleo Plus is worth the money for every user.

 - Overdraft Protection – Most banks already offer this for free.